-Recommendation: When the Navy's solid-state laser is mature at a power level of 300-500 kW, install one in place of the 5"/62 gun on several new construction Flight III DDG-51s to enable experimentation and concept development.
-If the laser is able to replace the 5"/62 gun in most applications, the Navy could then promptly expand its installation in additional Flight III DDG-51s.
+Recommendation: When the Navy's solid-state laser is mature at a power level of 300-500 kW, install one on several new construction Flight III DDG-51s to enable experimentation and concept development.
+HPRF systems should be fielded more quickly on some DDG Flight II or Flight III ships.

-Electromagnetic Railgun
+Electromagnetic Railgun and Hypervelocity Projectiles

-The Navy will demonstrate a 32-MJ EMRG at sea in 2016 on the JHSV USNS Millinocket and plans to have one ready for operational use in the next decade (Figure 10).
-This culminates a decade of research on this capability and several
+The Navy plans to have an EMRG ready for operational use in the next decade (Figure 11).
+This culminates a decade of research on this capability and several years of demonstrating it ashore against a variety of targets at the Naval Surface Warfare Center in Dahlgren, Virginia.106